PetervanLunteren/EcoAssist/install_files/windows/disable-anti-virus.md

 # Bypass virus detection

-If something is blocking the AddaxAI installer exe file due to "virus detected," it means Windows Defender (or another antivirus) is preventing the download.
+If something is blocking the AddaxAI installer exe file due to "virus detected," or "blocked as unsafe," it means some security software is preventing the download.
 Here’s how you can bypass the block.

 <img width="500" alt="Screenshot 2025-02-13 at 08 10 05" src="https://github.com/user-attachments/assets/7f909601-9027-4599-b96b-24d25738ac74" />